marcusgia2505/LIONESS_doc/docs/040_reference_manual.rst

 ~~~~~~~~~~~

 .. image:: _static/Backbutton.png
-   :alt: backbutton.png
+   :alt: Backbutton.png

 Button label
 ************

-You can define the name of the button which will appear to the participant, in this case ‘back.’
+You can define the name of the button which will appear to the participant, in this case *back*.

 Back to
 *******